wa7nwp/nwp2019/19201_Ham_misc/ham_quiz.md

 * What is the speed of light - in metric?

-* What is an expample of both power and energy?

 * What are the FM simplex calling frequencies - from 6 meters and above?

 * What is the IP address /8 reserved mostly for Ham radio?
 The /16 for Western Washington?
 For extra credit - why "mostly?"